stewchicken/chatbot/README.md

 ### Open tasks,

-- deploy it to server
+- deploy it to server and write document

 - integrate with mainriversoft.com as chatbot